kiruba56/rn-omegle/README.md

 # Omegle client written in React Native
-**NOTE: This a fun and experimental project.
+**NOTE: This a fun project created to experiment with Omegle's WebRTC video streaming.
 Its not tested for edge case scenerios.**
 ## Demo

 Insert gif